osefatul/angular/README.md

     ```

 ## Introduction to mono-repo
-- create and maintain multiple apps in the same repo.
+- Create and maintain multiple apps in the same repo.
 - Use libraries within the project.
 - Deploy multiple apps/libs from same repo
 - Easy to share code within project.

-## app repository introduction.
+## App Repository Introduction.
-- In angular everything is class and `app.module.ts` is the root module, which will have all the information that we create.
+- In angular everything is `class` and `app.module.ts` is the root module, which will have all the information that we create.

-- @NgModule: In Angular, decorators are used to add metadata to classes, properties, and methods.
+- `@NgModule`: In Angular, decorators are used to add metadata to classes, properties, and methods.
 They provide a way to add additional behavior or modify the behavior of a class, property, or method without having to change its code. and it starts with @

-- so, in app/app.module.ts file, @NgModule is a decorator
+- so, in app/app.module.ts file, `@NgModule` is a decorator

 ```javascript
 @NgModule({